 Lures fished on light spin tackle and presented in the right way, can be very effective for Mahseer; especially at the start of our fishing season.
 When the water is high in the rivers, lure anglers have the advantage of long casting distances.
 That easily covers the rapid water and the big and deep pools.
 A 6 – 7 foot rod with a reel that is balanced to the rod; loaded, with 8 – 12 lbs. lines is perfect for most of the rivers and streams.
 Lures like, soft plastic, spinners, Spoons, floating and deep running wobblers; are all good when they are fished in the right way.

 The rainy season in Thailand varies from region to region.
 Very broadly speaking, Thailand’s rainy season can be classified as May/June to October.
-The river fishing season in Khao Sok National Park is influenced by the monsoon winds from both the Indian and Pacific Ocean.
-Our fishing locations inside Khao Sok National Park consist of 3 big rivers and 4 smaller streams.
-All are connected with Cheow Lan Lake.
+The jungle river fishing season in southern Thailand is influenced by the monsoon winds from both the Indian and Pacific Ocean.
+Our fishing locations consist of 3 big rivers and 4 smaller streams.

 Is the area with the highest level of rainfall in Thailand, so the time scale, as described here, can change a little from season to season, but would be a good guide line, when planning your river fishing trip.
 The main fishing season runs from early September to early March.